 Each year a different book is chosen by a high-profile selection panel.
 All UC staff and commencing students will receive an email from the University providing details on how to get their free copy.

-Use the links on the left of this page to read more about the UC Book of the Year, the selection panels, on-going debates and FAQs.
+Use the links on the left of this page to read more about the UC Book of the Year, the selection panels and FAQs.

 Get your free copy and start reading!